CSIS-iLab/health-commission/_posts/2021-03-22-wash-as-a-critical-component-of-primary-health-care-and-health-security.md

 - Health and Security
 title: WASH as a Critical Component of Primary Health Care and Health Security
 content_type: commentary
-excerpt: More than three decades have passed since the [Declaration of Alma-Ata](https://www.who.int/docs/default-source/documents/almaata-declaration-en.pdf?sfvrsn=7b3c2167_2) proclaimed primary health care (PHC), along with water, sanitation, and hygiene (WASH), to be basic inputs for public health.
-More recently, the UN Sustainable Development Goals (SDGs) highlighted [universal health coverage](https://sdgs.un.org/goals/goal3) and access to safely managed [water and sanitation](https://sdgs.un.org/goals/goal6) services as key pillars of human security.
+excerpt: More than three decades have passed since the Declaration of Alma-Ata proclaimed primary health care (PHC), along with water, sanitation, and hygiene (WASH), to be basic inputs for public health.
+The outbreaks of Ebola virus in West Africa and in the Democratic Republic of Congo reinforced the important role WASH services play in protecting clinical staff from infection and preventing community transmission of the virus.
 date: 2021-03-22T04:00:00.000+00:00
 authors:
 - _authors/Katherine-Bliss.md